islemnouali/Smart-Emploi/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
+To download the app check the latest release
 To install the project in your machine, please follow the instructions below:

 ### Install & usage